 Values and Ethos

-Jesus told his followers that, “Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.”
-Matthew 7:24
+Jesus told his followers that: "Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock."
+Matthew 7:24 (NIV)

 Our Aims